- The Australian Taxation Office (ATO) and the ATO audit are usually two of the most dreaded phrases for Australian SMEs.

-- However, there are a few tips and tricks, insightful, accurate, consistent and clear advice based on the experience we want to share with you to make the visit of the Australian tax office less stressful for you or avoid it whatsoever.
+- However, there are a few tips and tricks and some insightful, accurate and consistent advice we want to share with you to make any interaction with the ATO less stressful for you.

 For example, the ATO will expect a profit of 11% ($55,000) for a discount store with turnover (sales) of $500,000.
 Anything less may have the ATO knocking on doors.

 Tax inspectors have also told taxation agents that they intend to concentrate on cash businesses.
 Inspectors have been known to eat at restaurants, pay in cash and then, at a later date, return to check that their sale has been included in the books.

 The Australian tax office is also concentrating more on lifestyle.
 If declared income is low but one has a large home, expensive cars and children in private school, the Australian tax office may start asking how this lifestyle has been maintained.

 However, it is not all bad news.
 Unfortunately or fortunately, depending on which side of the fence you are on, the Australian tax office is severely underfunded.
 You have to be quite unlikely to get picked for an ATO audit.
-But it does happen.

-So, how do you avoid getting picked by the Australian tax office in the first place?
+So, how do you avoid an ATO audit in the first place?
+Here are